|

 For the first melody, which is rather like an exercise, several different versions are learned.
 All other pieces are learned according to their earliest surviving publication.
 Early versions of familiar melodies have significant differences from versions played today.
 Comparing them can give insights into early qin styles, so even students with previous qin experience should begin here.

-Typical beginning melodies include:
+Typical beginning melodies include the following:11

 1.